Route map

 1. On the details page of the ECR instance, go to the Route Maps tab and click Associate Routing Policy.

-2. Select the target route policy, choose the Select Effective Region, and click Confirm.
+2. Select the target route map, Select Effective Region, and click Confirm.

-To change the effective regions later, click Modify Effective Region in the Actions column of the associated route policy.
+If you need to modify the effective region later, you can click Modify Effective Region in the Actions column of the associated route map.

 On the details page of the ECR instance, go to the Route Maps tab and click Disassociate.

-To quickly navigate to each resource that a route policy is bound to, go to the details page of the target route policy and click the Associated Resources/Route Tables tab.
-You can click a resource ID to go directly to its details page.
+To quickly navigate to each object associated with a route map, go to the details page of the route map and click the Associated Resources/Route Tables tab.
+You can click a target instance ID to go directly to its details page.

 API

-• Call the CreateRouteMapAssociation operation to bind a route policy to a network instance.
-The RouteMapId, ResourceId, and ResourceType parameters are required.
+• Call CreateRouteMapAssociation to associate a route map with a network instance.
+Required parameters: RouteMapId, ResourceId, and ResourceType.

-• Call the DeleteRouteMapAssociation operation to unbind a route policy from a network instance.
+• Call DeleteRouteMapAssociation to unbind a route map from a network instance.

-• Call the DescribeRouteMapAssociation operation to query the binding relationship of a route policy.
+• Call DescribeRouteMapAssociation to query the associations of a route map.

 More information